About Us

 Who?

-The Community Project, founded by Colleen Kaleda and Angélique Kidd Smith, is an organization working shoulder to shoulder with the community to bring the benefits of education and economic development to to build a strong community for the people of Debre Birhan.
-Three Engineers Without Borders chapters and Architects Without Borders, Oregon, partner with us to support the local community to build an ecological, self sustaining campus of opportunity.
+The Community Project, founded by Colleen Kaleda and Angélique Kidd Smith, is an organization working shoulder to shoulder with the community to bring opportunity and hope through education and economic development, building a strong community for the people of Debre Birhan.
+Three Engineers Without Borders chapters and Architects Without Borders, Oregon, partner with us to support the local community to build this ecological, self-sustaining campus of opportunity.

 Engineers Without Borders (EWB) is a large U.S. nonprofit organization headquartered in Denver, Colorado.
 EWB chapters are located throughout the United States, and take on individual projects all over the world.
 Members are professional engineers from all disciplines.
-Our project, because it is so large, has been “adopted” by three amazing EWB chapters: Portland, Maine, South Denver, Colorado and Portland, Oregon (Portland State University).
+Our project, because it is so large, has been “adopted” by three amazing EWB chapters: Portland, Maine, South Denver, Colorado and Portland, Oregon at Portland State University.
 Each chapter has won awards for their outstanding work in various parts of the developing world.
-All EWB members, whether professionals or students, are volunteers, taking time out of their busy lives to lend their engineering expertise to help others in need around the world.
+All EWB members, whether professionals or students, are volunteers, taking time out of their busy lives to lend their engineering and supporting expertise to help others in need around the world.

-The project is managed by the brilliant structural engineer and entrepreneur, Professor Fikeremariam Negash, who is also a lecturer at Addis Ababa Science and Technology University, finishing two masters degrees.
-Professor Fikeremariam works directly with the local authorities and the community leadership, which includes the village leaders, the Mayor of Debre Birhan, and officials from the Ethiopian Ministry of Education, Debre Birhan University and the Debre Birhan Polytechnic College.
+The project is led by the brilliant civil engineer, construction project manager and entrepreneur, Professor Fikeremariam Negash, who also lectures in Structural Engineering and Construction Management at Addis Ababa Science and Technology University.
+Professor Fikeremariam works directly with the local authorities and the community leadership, which includes the village leaders, the Mayor of Debre Birhan, officials from the Ethiopian Ministry of Education, Debre Birhan University and the Debre Birhan Polytechnic College.
 A Community Development Committee made up of parents and community leaders provides village oversight to the project.
 Prof. Fikeremariam and Dr. Abiyou work together in an impactful relationship for the great good of the community.

-Dr. Abiyou Tilahun, Plant Biologist and Bio Diversity Manager
+Dr. Abiyou Tilahun, Plant Biologist, Bio Diversity Manager, STEM Director

 Our plant and agricultural projects are led by the esteemed plant biologist, Dr. Abiyou Tilahun, who is the Ankober Medicinal Plant and Biodiversity Management Project Coordinator and lecturer at Debre Birhan University.
 He serves on numerous national committees to protect the environment, conserve natural resources, advance agricultural technology, and clean up waterways.
 He brings his children to our school demonstration gardens to work with him and train the local farmers and our students.
 He supports our teachers and includes the local farmers in training with technological advances in agriculture for economic advantage and opportunity.
 During the rainy season of 2021, Dr. Abiyou enlisted faculty of Debre Birhan University and founded the first elementary STEM program in a public school in Ethiopia.
-He offered open enrollment and 72 children ages 4-15 attended.
+We offer open enrollment and now the program serves 280 students, grades 1-12 on Saturdays during the school year and 2 days a week in the summer.

-Professor Mitiku with constant optimism coordinates efforts with the community leaders, government officials and agencies, and advises and supports the teachers.
+Dr. Mitiku, with constant optimism, coordinates efforts with the community leaders, government officials and agencies, and advises and supports the teachers.
 His diplomacy as representative for our mission has earned universal respect.
-He is a professor of English in the doctoral program at Addis Ababa University.
+He is a professor of English at Addis Ababa Science and Technology University.

 Trhas Mossobu, School Operations Site Manager